aschiavoni/mamajamas-design/README.md

   quiz_zipcode.html

 Mar 26
-- FAQ page, faq.html, should be linked from the global upper-right dropdown menu.
+- DES-213: FAQ page, faq.html, should be linked from the global upper-right dropdown menu.
 See also here: http://soybox.com/mamajamas/faq.html
 - CSS changes affecting Home page colors and alignment.
 See: http://soybox.com/mamajamas/home.html
 - Added Ryan's title width adjustment.
 (Can not recall how I settled on the original narrower value, but I think it was for relatively narrow screens)

+Mar 30
+- DES-224: Added Email Settings tab to My Settings left nav

+Apr 18
+- DES-227: Added video to Home
+- Style changes to FAQ

+May 21
+- DES-226: Added "Expert list" icons and expandable user descriptions to Browse Lists.